tsugumi-sys/stocklake/README.md

 ### 3. Setup metabase

-Accessign the metabase web ui ([Metabase Web UI](http://localhost:3000)) and setup connection of stocklake PostgreSQL database with the following settings.
+Accessing the metabase web ui ([Metabase Web UI](http://localhost:3000)) and setup connection of stocklake PostgreSQL database with the following settings.

 | section | value |
 | :----: | :----: |